Which destinations are more sustainable than others, and how have they achieved this?

 However, don’t get discouraged…

-While countries themselves can’t be 100% sustainable, there are some doing it better than others.
+While countries themselves can’t be 100% sustainable, some are doing it better than others.

 Here’s the list: